+- A DANGER

-A DANGER Inspect existing chimney before installing boiler.
+A DANGER

 Failure to clean or replace perforated pipe or tile lining will cause severe personal injury or death.

+A DANGER

-A DANGER Do not alter boiler draft hood or place any obstruction or non-certified vent damper in breeching or vent system.
+Do not alter boiler draft hood or place any obstruction or non-certified vent damper in breeching or vent system.
 CSA certification will become void.
-Flue gas spillage and carbon monoxide emissions will occur causing severe personal injury or death.
+Flue gas

+- NOTICE

-NOTICE The following requirements apply when you remove an existing boiler from a vent system shared with other appliances.
-If the new boiler will not use the common vent, you must test (as described below) each remaining appliance - operating by itself - to verify that the vent system operates adequately.
+The following requirements apply when you remove an existing boiler from a vent system shared with other appliances.
+If the new boiler will not use the common vent, you must test (as described below) each remaining appliance operating by itself to verify that the vent system operates adequately.